ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

 --- We have followed the necessary steps to implement DVC.
-Our data has been stored in a remote location, although we encountered a problem when pulling to access the data.
+Our data has been stored in a remote location, although we encountered a problem when pulling to access the raw data, so we tried with the processed data and it worked.
 Initially, we integrated DVC with our personal Google Drive to store our data.
 However, a significant drawback of this approach is that we are required to authenticate each time we attempt to either push or pull the data.
 Consequently, we opted to used an API provided by GCP instead.
 We created a bucket through the GCP platform and subsequently migrated our data storage from our Google Drive to this new Google Cloud Storage, ultimately pushing the data to the cloud.

-The implementation of version control might be very helpful as it can facilitate a clear understanding of how the data evolves, it can enable all the team members to work on the data simultaneously without encountering conflicts or data loss, it also allows for easy reproduction ensuring that every experiment is conducted with the same data, provides a safety net in the event of data loss or corruption, and permits the tracking of different versions of the data and their corresponding results, thereby enabling to select the optimal outcome. ---
+The implementation of version control might be very helpful as it can facilitate a clear understanding of how the data evolves, it can enable all the team members to work on the data simultaneously without encountering conflicts or data loss, it also allows for easy reproduction ensuring that every experiment is conducted with the same data, and permits the tracking of different versions of the data and their corresponding results, thereby enabling to select the optimal outcome. ---

 ### Question 11